NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

+change both owner and group
-adding execution permissions to subdirectories only
+this changes permissions to all subdirecories recursively